Indiana University South Bend Archives

 Creator: Civil Rights Heritage Center

-Title: Helen Pope Collection of the Civil Rights Heritage Center
+Title: Helen Pope papers of the Civil Rights Heritage Center

 Extent: Two (2) bankers boxes totaling 2.5 cubic feet.